Trisha-shii/Rotating-the-Gaming-Object/README.md

 # Rotating-the-Gaming-Object

 ## Aim:
-To develop a 3D application for rotating the gaming objects in unity.
+To develop a 3D application for rotating the gaming objects in Unity.
 ## Algorithm:
 ### Step1:
 Start